jdevfullstack-tutorials/gaming-productivity-specs/README.md

 are provided by vendors because it is the preferred machine for gaming.

-We all know graphics and resolution is different.
-Graphics card are dedicated for the graphics to be accelerated so that a 4k 3D drawing can be displayed almost without delay.
+We all know graphics and resolution are two different.
+Graphics card are dedicated for the graphics to be accelerated so that, say, a 4k 3D drawing can be displayed almost without delay.
 Whereas resolution is just the pixels per inch on the screen.
+Without a dedicated graphics card or none at all, it will be the processor that will process the graphics so that it can be displayed on the screen.
+This will also be a different one when it is 4k or 1080p, as 4k pixels are more compact than 1080p.